The Castaways on Gilligan's Island: Part One

 The movie picks up twelve days after the end of Rescue from Gilligan's Island.
 The castaways are once again stranded on the same island they were previously on.
 They are desperately searching for fresh water, as the tsunami that originally propelled them off the island has caused sulfur to contaminate the island's subterranean springs.
 To make matters worse, a radio broadcast said efforts to locate the Minnow II have been terminated.
 Gilligan stumbles upon two previously undiscovered WWII airplanes.
 It is learned that the island was a base of operations for the Army Air Corps during World War II, and the abandoned hangar was obscured by jungle brush, which the tsunami removed.
 The Professor believes he can combine the two planes into one and fly them back to civilization.
 He cobbles together an airworthy plane and, dubbing it Minnow III, the castaways take off.

 During the attempt to fly to Hawaii, the plane has engine trouble.
 The Professor orders Gilligan to jettison some weight, causing him to fall out and parachute down to the island.
 The castaways opt to return for Gilligan, although the Professor warns it will be impossible to take off again.
-Immediately after landing, the engine falls off, and the Skipper surmises that had they would have crashed had they not terminated the flight.
+Immediately after landing, the engine falls off, and the Skipper surmises they would have crashed had they not terminated the flight.
 Gilligan inadvertently has saved the castaways.
 The group finds Gilligan is safe but they are dismayed, as the plane was their final hope of rescue.
-However, a U.S. Navy captain suddenly appears saying that the castaway's plane was detected on radar long enough for them to track it to the island.
-The castaways once again return to civilization, and the U.S. government pinpoints the island's location to prevent future castaway incidents, as well as annexing it an American territory.
-After being rescued, Mr. Howell decides to build a resort hotel on the island, calling it a "living tribute", to the years the seven castaways lived together on the island.
+However, a U.S. Navy captain suddenly appears saying that the castaways' plane was detected on radar long enough for them to track it to the island.
+The castaways once again return to civilization, and the U.S. government pinpoints the island's location to prevent future castaway incidents, as well as annexing it as American territory.
+After being rescued, Mr. Howell decides to build a resort hotel on the island, calling it a "living tribute" to the years the seven castaways lived together on the island.